lucadesimoni/wp-booking-ai-luca/TESTING_GUIDE.md

-# WP Booking System - Testing Guide
+# WP booking Luca - Testing Guide

-This guide will help you test all features of the WP Booking System plugin.
+This guide will help you test all features of the WP booking Luca plugin.

 ## Prerequisites